Forget these 6 Myths About HIV

-Myth: HIV Can Be Passed Through Skin Contact
+Myth: HIV Can Be Transmitted Through Kissing

 HIV is not transmitted via toilets, sharing drinks, food, coughing, saliva, kissing, or sweat according to the CDC.

-Myth: HIV is Only Passed During Ejaculation
+Myth: HIV is Only Transmitted During Ejaculation

 Pre-ejaculation, often referred to as pre-cum, contains the virus.
 Pre-ejaculate is released before ejaculation, sometimes much sooner.
 Always use condoms before intimate contact occurs.